 The conciliatory statement by Turkish Prime Minister Erdogan to Armenians signals a departure from the country's previous position on a difficult chapter of its history.
 Experts view it partially as an election tactic.

-came as a surprise to Turks and the international community.
+The statement came as a surprise to Turks and the international community.
 The text of Prime Minister Recep Tayyip Erdogan was circulated in nine languages, including Eastern Armenian, the official language of Armenia, as well as Western Armenian, the language of many Armenians in the Diaspora.

 "As with all citizens of the Ottoman Empire, it is a humane duty to understand and share with Armenians their memories of the suffering they enduring during this period of time," Erdogan said.